sebastianspicker/ai-pdf-renamer/README.md

 ai-pdf-renamer documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Merged scattered github actions guidance into the docs.
+- Made the next js assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.